 Certain of the NEOs have unvested stock options and awards of restricted stock under the Company's 2005 Equity Incentive Plan, the vesting of which may accelerate in the event of a Change in Control (as defined below).
+The Company does not have employment agreements with any of its employees, including its executive officers.
+Also, the Company does not maintain a severance or separation plan for its executive officers.
+Accordingly, except as described below, there are no agreements, arrangements or plans that entitle the Company's executive officers to enhanced benefits upon termination of their employment.
 The information below is a summary of certain provisions of these agreements and does not attempt to describe all aspects of the agreements.
 The rights of the parties are governed by the actual agreements and are in no way modified by the abbreviated summaries set forth in this proxy statement.